CodeDead/codedead.com/posts/2022/01/04/deadhash-2.2.1.md

 ---
-path: "/blog/2022/01/04/deadhash-2.2.1"
+path: '/blog/2022/01/04/deadhash-2.2.1'
-title: "DeadHash 2.2.1 - Release"
+title: 'DeadHash 2.2.1 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2022-01-04"
+date: '2022-01-04'
-abstract: "DeadHash 2.2.1 has just been released.
-This release is a maintenance release that contains some bugfixes and optimizations..."
+abstract: 'DeadHash 2.2.1 has just been released.
+This release is a maintenance release that contains some bugfixes and optimizations...'
-categories: "JavaScript, News"
+categories: 'JavaScript, News'
 ---

 ## Information

 DeadHash 2.2.1 has just been released.
 This release is a maintenance release that contains some bugfixes and optimizations.